 The Black Madonna in Tindari

 A Black Madonna or Black Virgin is a statue or painting of Mary in which she is depicted with dark or black skin.
-This name applies in particular to European statues or pictures of a Madonna which are of special interest because her dark face and hands is thought by some to be the true color.
+This name applies in particular to European statues or pictures of a Madonna which are of special interest because her dark face and hands is thought by some to be true color.

 Fountain in main square in Messina.